Jaguar XJR-15

-The Jaguar Sport XJR-15 is a two-seater sports car produced by JaguarSport, a subsidiary of Jaguar and Tom Walkinshaw Racing between 1990 and 1992.
+The Jaguar Sport XJR-15 is a two-seater sports car of which a limited number were produced by JaguarSport, a subsidiary of Jaguar and Tom Walkinshaw Racing, between 1990 and 1992.
 Only 50 were planned (although 53 chassis were eventually made), each selling for £500,000.

 The chassis was mechanically based on the Le Mans-winning XJR-9, designed by Tony Southgate.
 The body of the XJR-15 was designed by Peter Stevens, who went on to co-design the McLaren F1.
 The car competed in a single-make racing series called the Jaguar Intercontinental Challenge, which supported three Formula 1 races (Monaco, Silverstone and Spa) in 1991.
 The XJR-15 was the world's first road-car made entirely from carbon-fibre.

 History

 Tom Walkinshaw conceived the concept in 1988 after seeing the XJ220 concept at the British Motor Show.
 Following Jaguar's success at Le Mans, he enlisted Peter Stevens to develop a road-going version of the XJR-9, originally designated the R-9R.
 A number of wealthy racing enthusiasts were keen to own such a car and pressed Walkinshaw into manufacturing a 'road going racer'.
 This car was originally intended to be a better alternative to the XJ220.
 Original owners included Derek Warwick, Bob Wollek, Vern Schuppan, Matt Aitken, Andy Evans and the Sultan of Brunei.

 In order to adapt the XJR-9 for road use, Stevens made a number of modifications to increase space and improve access.
 "Taking the race car as a base, we widened the cockpit by 75 mm and raised the roof by 40 mm to allow more headroom", he said when interviewed in 1991.
 "The scale model was ready by Easter 1989, from there we went to clay... which was finished by October (1989).
 The first prototype was held up by Le Mans preparations but it was ready for Tom (Walkinshaw) to drive when he came back from France in July 1990".

 TWR explicitly developed the XJR-15 as a road-going racing car, in the mould of the Jaguar C and D types, the Ford GT40 and the Ferrari 250 GTO.
 As such, the car complied with British construction and use regulations and could be registered by the owner for road-use in the UK, although with such a limited production run, the car was never type-approved.

 The car's production was announced in a press release on 15 November 1990 with an official launch at Silverstone early in 1991.
 The XJR-15 was built by JaguarSport in Bloxham, Oxfordshire, (a subsidiary of TWR; it was a joint venture between Jaguar Cars and TWR to produce high performance sports cars) England from 1990 to 1992 and had no official involvement from Jaguar itself.